 You can get a cheap diffuser like this Hairizone diffuser from Amazon.
 It’s very sturdy, fits onto most hairdryers and really does the trick.

-Simply attach it to your hairdryer, put it on medium heat setting and begin to dry your child’s hair by ‘cupping’ the curls.
+Simply attach it to your hairdryer, put it on a medium heat setting, and begin to dry your child’s hair by ‘cupping’ the curls.

 2. AIR DRY

 You can also simply choose to air dry your child’s hair if you have the time.
 Depending on how thick and long their hair is, expect it to take around 2 hours.